brmccrary/nuvo_simple/README.md

 # nuvo_simple
-Home Assistant custom component integration to control the basic models Nuvo whole home amplifiers using a serial connection.
+Home Assistant custom component integration to control the basic Nuvo whole home amplifiers using a serial (RS232) connection.

-This is derived from code published by ejonesnospam.
+Currently supports Essentia D, Simplese (untested), and Concerto (untested).

 For the Grand Concerto / Essentia G see sproket-9's integration [nuvo_serial](https://raw.githubusercontent.com/sprocket-9/hacs-nuvo-serial)

+Portions derived from code published by ejonesnospam.

 ## What this Integration does:

-Creates Home Assistant Entities for each zone allowing control through the Home Assistant web interface.
+Creates Home Assistant Entities for each zone allowing control through Home Assistant.

 #### Media Player Entity:
 * On/Off